-Travis Winter is in his fourth season as an assistant coach at Bemidji State University after getting his coaching feet wet in the United States (USHL) and North American (NAHL) Hockey Leagues.
+Travis Winter is in his seventh season as an assistant coach at Bemidji State University in 2020-21 after getting his coaching feet wet in the United States (USHL) and North American (NAHL) Hockey Leagues.

 Winter directly oversees the play of Bemidji State's defensive corps and power-play unit.
-During his tenure, the Beavers have consistently been among the WCHA's stingiest defenses, which includes leading the WCHA and finishing second in the nation in 2016-17 after surrendering just 1.57 goals per league contests and 1.92 goals per game overall.
-The BSU power-play unit also headlined the WCHA in 2016-17 finishing the regular-season scoring on 25-of-115 opportunities (.217), while it set program marks for power-play efficiency converting 31-of-143 (.217) opportunities in 2017-18.
-He has also been responsible for mentoring All-WCHA selections Matt Prapavessis and Ruslan Pedan, who left BSU to pursue a professional career in the KHL, as well as Zach Whitecloud, who was a 2016-17 WCHA All-Rookie Team selection and left BSU after two seasons after signing an entry-level contract with the NHL's Vegas Golden Knights.
+During his tenure, the Beavers have consistently been among the WCHA's stingiest defenses, which includes leading the WCHA and finishing second in the nation in 2016-17 after surrendering just 1.57 goals per league contests and ranking fourth in the nation allowing just 1.91 goals per game in 2019-20.
+The BSU power-play unit also headlined the WCHA in 2019-20 finishing the regular-season scoring on 27-of-98 opportunities (.272), while it set program marks for power-play efficiency converting 29-of-126 (.230) opportunities in 2019-20.
+He has also been responsible for mentoring All-WCHA selections Tommy Muck (2016-20), Elias Rosén (2018-P), Matt Prapavessis (2011-15), Justin Baudry (2015-19) and Ruslan Pedan (2013-16), who left BSU to pursue a professional career in the KHL, as well as Zach Whitecloud (2016-18), who was a 2016-17 WCHA All-Rookie Team selection and left BSU after two seasons after signing an entry-level contract with the NHL's Vegas Golden Knights.

 Prior to his current role at Bemidji State, Winter served as head coach and director of hockey operations with the Aberdeen Wings of the NAHL.
 He took the reins of the Wings’ hockey program midway through the 2012-13 season and the 18 months since he took his first head coaching position, Winter directed Aberdeen to a 53-24-7 record (.676) and a trip to the NAHL Playoffs, marking just the second postseason appearance in the organization’s existence.
 In addition, eight Wings’ players have moved on to the USHL, while 18 have made commitments to play NCAA Division I ice hockey.